maras-archive/rsnake/README.md

 <img src="./assets/snake.gif" style="width: 100%;" />

 ## Download the game
-If youre using mac-osx you can either download this game as executeable [here](https://github.com/schulke-214/rsnake/releases/tag/v1.0) - otherwise you can build it locally with `cargo`.
+If youre using mac-osx or windows you can either download this game as executeable [here](https://github.com/schulke-214/rsnake/releases/tag/v1.0) - otherwise you can build it locally with `cargo`.

 ```bash
 # run the game